Corsair Dominator Titanium

 My Build: Intel® Core™ i9-11900K on an ASUS PRIME Z490-P

-I recently got an ASUS PRIME Z490-P motherboard for $101.22 new from Newegg.
-This motherboard is older and cheaper although it still packs a punch.
-The Z490-P has an Intel® Z490 chipset, 2 M.2 slots, 4 SATA 6Gb/s ports, and is generally a good quality motherboard for its price.
-Although this motherboard is designed for 10th Gen Intel CPUs there is a BIOS update to support 11th Gen Intel CPUs.
+I recently picked up an ASUS PRIME Z490-P motherboard for $101.22 new from Newegg.
+This motherboard is older and more budget-friendly, but it still packs a punch.
+The Z490-P features the Intel® Z490 chipset, two M.2 slots, six SATA 6 Gb/s ports, and overall solid build quality for its price point.
+Although this motherboard was originally designed for 10th Gen Intel CPUs, a BIOS update allows it to support 11th Gen Intel processors, including the i9-11900K used in my build.

 The Heart of the System – Intel® Core™ i9-11900K